chef/chef-web-docs/chef_master/source/install_workstation.rst

 * Mac: No additional requirements
 * Linux: You must have a graphical window manager running with support for system tray icons.

   * On some distributions you may need to install additional libraries.
-The post-install message shown when you install the Chef Workstation package from the terminal will tell you which – if any – additional libraries are required to run Chef Workstation App.
+After you install the Chef Workstation package from the terminal, the post-install message will tell you which, if any, additional libraries are required to run the Chef Workstation App.

 Installation
 =====================================================